open-sauced/docs/docs/community/glossary.md

 ## Activity

-Activity tracks pull requests (PRs) over the last 30 days:
+Activity tracks Pull Requests (PRs) over the last 30 days:

 - **High**: More than 80 PRs.
 - **Medium**: Between 5 and 80 PRs.